15 Scenic Hikes in Tucson

 The Meadow trail in Summerhaven is a really unique option as this high altitude trek takes you through strands of gorgeous pine trees.
 Gorgeous mountain vistas are accessible via several overlooks.
 Sadly, some of the trees are burned as a result of several wildfires over the past few years.
 Located on the base of Mt Lemmon (one of Arizona’s Sky Islands), temps along the Meadow trail are typically 20 degrees cooler than Tucson during the brutal summer months.
 Obviously, this is a drastic difference when temps climb past the 100 degree mark on a daily basis for months on end in the Sonoran desert.

-The drive up the Mt Lemmon Scenic Byway is gorgeous as well with diverse scenery ranging from Saguaro cacti, to ancient hoodoos, to towering pine and aspen forests.
+To access the trail, you will need to venture out of the city a bit.
+The drive up the 27 mile long Mt Lemmon Scenic Byway is gorgeous as well with diverse scenery ranging from Saguaro cacti, to ancient hoodoos, to towering pine and aspen forests.
 Make a whole day out of this one by combining this hike with a scenic chairlift ride at the ski resort and lunch at the Iron Door restaurant.

 Distance: 1 mile out-and-back